Tunas1337/img2cip/README.md

 # Img2CIP - Image to CIP converter
 ## Description
-The Img2CIP is a simple tool to convert images to CIP format.
+Img2CIP is a simple tool to convert images to CIP format.
 The CIP format is a proprietary format that Cisco uses for its IP phones, namely the CiscoIPPhoneImageFile.
 The 7940 and 7960 phones use this format to display images on their screens.
 It is a simple format that uses 2 bits per pixel (or more, but this script focuses on supporting the 7940 and 7960 phones) and the image is stored in a raw format.
 Each byte is 4 pixels, in reverse order: the first pixel is the least significant bit of the first byte, and the last pixel is the most significant bit of the last byte.

 ## Usage